-The trust the native Americans accorded him because of his friendship, fair dealing, and the effort he put in to learn their language, made him uniquely qualified to do this.
-"Christenings Make Not Christians," The Complete Writings of Roger Williams, vol. 7, pages 36-37.
-Romans 1:5; Paul reiterates this thought three more times in Romans: 10:16; 15:18; and 16:26.
-John 7:17 2 Corinthians 4:4 Acts 2:36-40 which his devotion, courage, and integrity brought him.
+3 The trust the native Americans accorded him because of his friendship, fair dealing, and the effort he put in to learn their language, made him uniquely qualified to do this.
+4 "Christenings Make Not Christians," The Complete Writings of Roger Williams, vol. 7, pages 36-37.
+5 Romans 1:5; Paul reiterates this thought three more times in Romans: 10:16; 15:18; and 16:26.
+6 John 7:17 7 2 Corinthians 4:4 8 Acts 2:36-40 aybe this is the first you've heard of Roger Williams, but every Christian needs to know about him, not only to appreciate the great debt we owe to him for our freedom of religion, but also to grasp the implications of the startling conclusion to which his devotion, courage, and integrity brought him.

 During the year 1612, a supposed "heretic" was burned at the stake near his boyhood home by the ruling Church authorities.
 Williams would have been 8 or 9 years old at the time, and would at least have smelled the stench, even if he did not witness the actual burning.
 That is in addition to dozens being mutilated or even "drawn and quartered" (an unspeakably cruel and degrading means of execution) in the years before he fled to the New World.